 We want everyone to enjoy living in their homes and we would ask all residents to be both considerate and tolerant.

 We suggest that you have a friendly and informal conversation with your neighbour as they may not be aware their pet is causing a disturbance.
 You may wish to use our Dear Neighbour cards.
-If this doesn’t work, you can report it to us.

 It’s against the law to let a dog (all breeds) be dangerously out of control anywhere, including in the owner’s home.